All Products

 hadoop.proxyuser.kyuubi.groups = *

 Newer versions of EMR DataLake clusters include these properties by default.
-After adding the properties, restart the HDFS or HMS service for the changes to take effect.
+After adding these properties, you must restart the HDFS or HMS service.